sharmalab/Hummingbird/README.md

 python client.py
 ````

-To test the server container separately, you can run it locally or on a server, stand-alone.
+To test the server container separately (instead of going through the steps above to deploy it on ECS), you can run it locally or on a server, stand-alone.

 ````
 nohup sudo docker run --name hummingbird -p 80:80 pradeeban/hummingbird:1.0.3 > hummingbird.out &